4 ways you can leverage your word of mouth marketing

-There is no bigger let down than purchasing something that doesn’t last, or doesn’t do the job you bought it for.
-Often, ensuring quality product goes beyond marketing itself, you will need to look at internal operations and vendors such as your suppliers, materials and so on.
+There is no bigger letdown than purchasing something that doesn't last, or doesn't do the job you bought it for.
+Often, ensuring quality products goes beyond marketing itself, you will need to look at internal operations and vendors such as your suppliers, materials and so on.

 Spend time smoothing out the pre, mid, and post-sales process to ensure there are no hidden hurdles.
 Listen to your customers via social media or email and take on board their feedback!
 Have you ever experienced wanting to purchase a product but the path to purchase is so confusing that you just abandoned the cart and bought somewhere else?

 Try and use analytics you have available to see where bottlenecks in the process are.
 Look at these regularly and continually make adjustments.